Information cartography in association rule mining: Introduction

-Association Rule Mining (ARM) is a data mining method for discovering the interesting relations between attributes in a huge transaction database.
 The first algorithm for ARM was Apriori, which was proposed back in 1994 by Agrawal~\cite{agrawal1994fast}.
 Apriori is still the most popular algorithm for mining association rules.
-This was also considered to be one of the top 10 algorithms in data mining~\cite{wu2008top}.
-Some of the other well-established algorithms in this domain are Eclat~\cite{zaki2000scalable}, FP-Growth~\cite{han2000mining}, Genetic Association Rules (GAR)~\cite{mata2002discovering}, Multi-Objective Differential Evolution algorithm for mining numeric Association Rules (MODENAR)~\cite{alatas2008modenar}, and BatMiner~\cite{fister2019batminer}.
+This was also considered to be one of the top 10 algorithms in ML~\cite{wu2008top}.
+Some of the other well-established algorithms in this domain are Eclat~\cite{zaki2000scalable}, FP-Growth~\cite{han2000mining}, Genetic Association Rules (GAR)~\cite{mata2002discovering}, the Multi-Objective Differential Evolution algorithm formining Numeric Association Rules (MODENAR)~\cite{alatas2008modenar}, and BatMiner~\cite{fister2019batminer}.

-Usually, algorithms for association rule mining generate a huge number of association rules collected in large datasets.
-Hence, we are confronted with the problem of how to extract structured knowledge from the large datasets and then automatically present this knowledge to the user in a form that would be suitable ~\cite{shahaf2015metro}.
-In line with this, numerous attempts to simplify this task have emerged using various visualization methods.
+Several algorithms were proposed for reducing the redundant or even meaningless association rules.
+For instance, Feng et al.~\cite{feng2016soft} employed an algorithm for rule mining based on the theory of soft sets.
+Recently, the logical formulas over soft sets were proposed by Feng et al.~\cite{feng2020maximal} for solving the same problem.
+On the other hand, Luna et al.~\cite{luna2018apriori} used a series of algorithms based on the MapReduce framework and applied this for mining frequent patterns hidden in big data.
+To reduce long execution times by nature-inspired population-based algorithms for ARM, Djenouri et al.~\cite{djenouri2018mining} developed a Genetic Algorithm running on Clusters of GPUs (CGPUGA) that improved performance of state-of-the-art significant for ARM on big datasets. \cite{djenouri2014pruning,djenouri2017combining}